karel1980/babyslam/README.md

 # Babyslam

-This program is intended to let baby's slam away on the computer's keyboard without being able to break stuff.
+This program is intended to let baby's slam away on the computer's keyboard without being able to break software.

-Be aware that baby's slamming away at your keyboard may break stuff.
-Needless to say, I'm not responsible.
+Be aware that babies slamming away at your keyboard could break hardware.

+Needless to say, I'm not responsible for either (software or hardware breakage).

 ## Installation